git-gauravtech/AI_persona/README.md

 # Gaurav Saklani AI Persona

-An end-to-end AI persona built for the **Scaler AI Engineer Intern Screening Assignment**.

-The system allows recruiters to interact with Gaurav Saklani’s AI representative through both:
+The system allows recruiters to interact with my AI representative through both:

 * A public chat interface
 * A phone-call based voice agent